lightbend-labs/dbuild/README.md

 where command is one of compile, clean, test, publish, publish-local, etc.

-To create a full release, point publishTo and credentials to the appropriate values, then from the root project type "^release".
+To create a release, point publishTo and credentials to the appropriate values, then from the root project type "^release".
+Please do not use "^publish", as some additional preparation is necessary.

+The command "^release" will deploy artifacts to the "typesafe/dbuild" Bintray repository, but will not issue the release; follow that with a "root/bintrayRelease" in order to actually publish the Bintray release.
+Publishing documentation needs to be done separately.
+If you would like to create a private release out of the typesafe organization, you will need to

+  set every bintrayOrganization := None

+In order to publish a snapshot, *do not* just issue "^release": snapshots should not go to Bintray.
+Instead, define beforehand:

+  set every publishTo := Some(Resolver.url("somelabel", new URL("http://artifactoryhost/artifactory/repository/"))(Resolver.ivyStylePatterns))
+  set every credentials := Seq(Credentials(Path.userHome / "some" / "path" / "credentials-file"))

+Then, proceed with "^release" as usual to issue the snapshot to some Artifactory instance.

 ## Get Involved